turingschool/try-turing/backend-online/welcome-bee-single/index.md

 - You might be sharing your screen with your team at some point during the class -- if you have anything open that you don't want to accidentally share, close or minimize it now.
 - Questions?
 Type into the group chat box and a TA will answer you.
 Avoid direct messages to a TA unless it is a specific issue only to yourself.
 - Disconnected?
 Jump back on!
 If the host or TAs get disconnected, hold tight, and the session will resume shortly.
-- We recommend using headphones and finding a quiet work space to limit distractions.
-However, we also understand that things come up!

 ### Zoom Features